Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 • Verify proper gas pressure or electrical connections

-This comprehensive schedule, similar to sump pump maintenance, prevents problems before they become expensive repairs.
+This schedule complements a broader annual plumbing maintenance routine and prevents problems before they become expensive repairs.

 Find Trusted & Licensed Plumbers in Ohio